 Where can I find additional information about COVID-19?

 The Emergency Information notification details the plan for students moving forward now with the University's preparedness planning.
-The Loyola Coronavirus updates page is also readily maintained.
-For additional information about Coronavirus, including signs and symptoms, transmission and risk of exposure, and what to do if you are exhibiting symptoms, please refer to the latest updates from the CDC website.
+The Loyola Coronavirus updates page is also regularly maintained and features a detailed list of FAQs specific for students, employees, etc. For additional information about Coronavirus, including signs and symptoms, transmission and risk of exposure, and what to do if you are exhibiting symptoms, please refer to the latest updates from the CDC website.
 The World Health Organization (WHO) has been posting daily reports as this situation continues to evolve.
 These reports are especially helpful for tracking locations of new confirmed cases as well as updates on preparedness and response efforts.

 5 Facts about COVID-19 (CDC)